Common Littleneck Clam Shell, Leukoma staminea

 Common Littleneck Clam Shell, Leukoma staminea.
 Shell collected in the greater San Diego area, San Diego, California, July 2016.
 Size: 6.9 cm (2.7 inches) x 5.9 cm (2.3 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Common Littleneck Clam, Leukoma staminea (Conrad, 1837), is a Venus Clam of the Veneridae Family.
-They are known in Mexico as almejuela comu’n.
-It has a somewhat inflated with an oval profile and a moderate beak.
-The exterior of the shell is sculpted with numerous, fine, radiating ribs, numerous, fine, concentric lines, and a few, heavy, concentric ridges and the margin is finely crenulated.
+Description: The Common Littleneck Clam is somewhat inflated, has an oval profile, and a moderate beak.
+The exterior of the shell is sculpted with numerous, fine, radiating ribs, and numerous, fine, concentric lines.
+They also have a few, heavy, concentric ridges.
+The margin is finely crenulated.
 The exterior of the shell is cream, tan or white in color, with brown specks or chevrons; the interior is cream colored.
-The Common Littleneck Clam shells reach 8.0 cm (3.1 inches) in length and 6.8 cm (2.7 inches) in height.
+The Common Littleneck Clam shell reaches 8.0 cm (3.1 inches) in length and 6.8 cm (2.7 inches) in height.